MetOffice/mule/mule/docs/source/user_guide_fromscratch.rst

     new_field.bzx = new_ff.real_constants.start_lon - 0.5*new_field.bdx
     new_field.bzy = new_ff.real_constants.start_lat - 0.5*new_field.bdy

+    # Finally - since Mule uses the first element of the lookup to test
+    # for unpopulated fields (and skips them) the first element should be
+    # set to something.
+Since it's typically the year that will do:
+    new_field.raw[1] = 2017

 ..
 Note::
     You can use either the :class:`mule.Field2` or :class:`mule.Field3` class for this, depending on your requirements (the two classes refer to the two